-Sand is used because people think it will improve air space and water infiltration and drainage.
-These are important organic gardening goals, but top dressing lawn with sand does not help achieve them.
+Sand is used because people think it will improve air space, water infiltration and drainage.

-If you’re lawn top dressing with sand onto your clay soil, it can form a soil that is like concrete.
-And since sand doesn’t have any nutritional benefit or any ability to hold onto nutrients, you are decreasing the fertility of your organic soil.
+If you’re lawn top dressing with sand onto a clay soil, it can occasionally form a soil that is like concrete (depending on the type of clay).

-It is not as bad to use sand on golf course greens because they are already made of sand, but even then, it is not very helpful.
-Regardless, in a residential lawn, it is harmful.
+(It’s not so detrimental to use sand on golf course greens because they’re already made of sand, but even then, it is not very helpful.)

-It is best to do all of this after aerating because the amendments and compost get down into the root zone where they belong.
-While you shouldn’t need to aerate every year once your lawn is healthy, topdressing with compost is always a good idea.
+In fact, you shouldn’t need to aerate every year once your lawn is healthy, but topdressing with compost is always a good idea.
 You can do it spring or fall or both.

 You can rent a top dressing lawn machine to do this, but I have never had much luck with it using compost.
 I just do it with a shovel and rake.

 As I discussed in my lawn dethatching and lawn rolling post, dethatching is the last resort to use only when the thatch is simply too much.

 The thatch will keep coming back until you address the root cause, which is inadequate soil microbial life.
 Continual dethatching will only exacerbate the problem.

 Lawn rolling can be helpful during installation, but it is generally detrimental on an annual basis because it just compacts the soil, which is the opposite of what your organic gardening goals are.